A robust approach to quantifying uncertainty in matching problems of causal inference: Randomization Distribution of Under Exclusively Binning Constraints

-\proof{Proof} Throughout the proof we maintain Assumption \ref{As:StratIgnorability} and all of the probability statements to follow are conditional on it holding.
+Note that even though the domain of the distribution above cannot be expressed by a simpler formula, it is simple and computationally fast to enumerate it for finite $N_l$. \proof{Proof} Throughout the proof we maintain Assumption \ref{As:StratIgnorability} and all of the probability statements to follow are conditional on it holding.
 The proof is simple and follows by inspecting the definitions of the truncated variables.
 Note first that the form for $\Pr(U_l^+ = a, U_l^- = b, \eta_l^+ = c, \eta_l^- = d, M_l = m|\Hsharp)$ given in Eq. \eqref{Eq:TruncatedSharp} follows from the law of total probability, independence of $U_l$ and $V_l$ and conditional independence of $U_l^+, V_l^+, \eta_l^+, \eta_l^-, M_l$ given $U_l$ and $V_l$.
 It remains to show that the forms for the indicator functions in Equations \eqref{Eq:UlpSharp}--\eqref{Eq:MSharp} are those in the theorem.
 This can be done by inspecting the definitions of the truncated variables and by expanding them out into conditions on $U_l$ and $V_l$.
 In what follows we refer to the following definitions of the quantities employed, listed here with reference to where they are introduced in the paper:

 We now derive conditions on $U_l$ and $V_l$ that lead to the realization of the event $U_l^+ = a$, we do so by expanding the definition of $U_l^+$ and considering all the cases it entails separately.
 Starting with the definition of $U_l^+$ we have: